Toledo, Spain Travel Guide: Exploring the Cultural Capital

 Catedral Primada

-Toledo Spain Travel Guide - Catedral Primada
+Toledo, Spain Travel Guide - Catedral Primada

-There are a number of incredible architectural wonders in the city of Toledo, but my favorite is undoubtedly the beautiful Catedral Primada, or Toledo Cathedral.
-Built beginning in the year 1226, the Catedral Primada is a Roman Catholic Church that is the seat of the Metropolitan Archdiocese of Toledo.
 Influenced tremendously by the French Gothic style of the 13th century, the cathedral is one of Spain’s prettiest and definitely a must-stop attraction when visiting the city.
 For information on mass hours and how to tour the cathedral, please visit the official website of the Catedral Primada.

 Puente de San Martín

-Toledo Spain Travel Guide - Puente de San Martín
+Toledo, Spain Travel Guide - Puente de San Martín

-When you visit the city of Toledo, one of the first things that will catch your eye is the incredible bridges that cross the Tagus river and take you into the city.
+When you visit the city of Toledo, one of the first things that will catch your eye is the incredible bridges that cross the Tagus River and take you into the city.
 One of the prettiest of these bridges is the Puente de San Martin.
 This beautiful bridge features five delightfully crafted arches, with the largest having a span of nearly 40 meters.
-At the time of its construction, it was among the longest bridges in the world.
-When visiting Toledo, taking a walk along across the bridge and admiring the fantastic views of the city is a great way to spend an afternoon.

 Mirador del Valle

-Toledo Spain Travel Guide - Mirador del Valle
+Toledo, Spain Travel Guide - Mirador del Valle

 One of my favorite things about Toledo, Spain is how picturesque the city is.
 Arguably the best place to appreciate the beauty of the city is from the well-known viewpoint named Mirador del Valle.
 Not only does this viewpoint offer some of the best panoramic views of Toledo, but it is also a great spot to watch the sun rise or set over the city.
 Taking a stroll to the Mirador del Valle is definitely a must during any visit to Toledo.